4 most popular spread betting strategies

 Strategies are designed to provide your trading with structure and a routine instead of making quick decisions on market movements based on your emotional response.

-It’s worth remembering that spread betting is a leveraged product, which means it’s traded through margin, depositing a small amount of capital to gain more extensive access to the market.
+It’s worth remembering that spread betting is a leveraged product.
+This means it’s traded through margin, where investors deposit a small amount of capital to gain more extensive access to the market.

-That said, trading with leverage brings a certain amount of risk to your trading.
-This is because when you close a trade, the profits or losses are calculated based on the entire position amount, not just your margin deposit.
+That said, trading with leverage through margin involves a certain amount of risk.
+When you close a position, the profits or losses are calculated based on the entire position amount, not just your initial margin deposit.

 Having a particular strategy in place could help you manage those risks and guide you on where you could exit a trade to manage your risk per trade.